Rutvij-P/sum_harness/README.md

 This harness will generate three different executables using the one benchmark.cpp containing main(), and then using sum_direct.cpp, sum_indirect.cpp, or sum_vector.cpp.

-Your job is to:

-* Add code for setup() and sum() in each of sum_direct.cpp, sum_indirect.cpp, and sum_vector.cpp
-* Add instrumention code in benchmark.cpp to measure elapsed time for the call to the sum() routine

-You should not need to modify anything inside CMakeLists.txt.

 # Default build instructions: